Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 2. God's love for us

-3:18 "let us not love with word or with tongue" Actions speak louder than words (cf. Matt.
-7:24; James 1:22-25; 2:14-26).
+3:18 "let us not love with word or with tongue" Actions speak louder than words (cf. Luke 10:25-37; James 1:22-27; 2:11-26).

 ▣ "but in deed and truth" The term "truth" is surprising.
 One would expect a synonym of "deed," like "action."
 The term seems to mean genuine (NJB) or true (TEV), like the use of "message" in 1 John 1:5 and 3:11, which emphasizes both doctrine and lifestyle, so too, "truth."
 The deed and motives must both be motivated by self-giving love (God's love) and not just be showy deeds that feed the ego of the provider or giver.

 3:19 "We will know by this" This refers to the loving acts previously mentioned.
 This is a FUTURE MIDDLE (deponent) INDICATIVE, which is another evidence of one's true conversion.
+1 John is a series of evidences of true Christianity!

-▣ "that we are of the truth" Believers' loving lifestyles show two things: (1) that they are on the side of truth and (2) that their consciences are clear.
+▣ "that we are of the truth" Believers' loving lifestyles show two things: (1) that they are on the side of "the" truth and (2) that their consciences are clear.

 3:19-20 There is much confusion about how to translate the Greek text of these two verses.
-One possible interpretation emphasizes God's judgment, while the other emphasizes God's compassion.
-Because of the context, the second option seems most appropriate.

 3:20